mvolkmann/blog/src/flutter.md

 Instances of the `TextEditingController` class can be passed to the `TextField` and `TextFormField` constructors in their `controller` argument.
-These objects specify the initial value, hold the current value, can return the currently selected text, can clear the value, and support adding listeners that are notified when the value changes.
+These objects specify the initial value, hold the current value (in their `text` property), can return the currently selected text, can clear the value, and support adding listeners that are notified when the value changes.
 Note that `TextField` and `TextFormField` widgets